 Described are 2 ways to calculate travel distance on a map.
-The first method uses Google Maps Distance Calculator.
-The second method is using a standard road map.
+The first method uses the Google Maps Distance Calculator.
+The second method is using a standard paper road map.

 1. Go to Google Maps Distance Calculator.

 2. In the search box, type your starting address or location and click Search.

 3. Zoom-in by clicking the vertical zoom tool slider located on the left side of the map.
 You can also use your mouse wheel or the plus (+) minus (-) keys on your keyboard to zoom-in or zoom-out.
 As you zoom in, you may need to intermittently center the map using the hand cursor at various zoom levels to keep it centered on the desired starting location.
 You will want to zoom-in just enough so that you can begin to see your starting location and the roads surrounding it.

 4. Since you already see your starting location, use the crosshairs to click on your destination.
 This will give you a straight-line distance as shown under the map where it says Total Distance.
 If you want a more accurate driving distance simply follow along with the roads clicking multiple times to account for turns and using various roadways.
 The distance calculator allows you to readjust the map by clicking and holding down your left mouse button to move the map around.
 If you make a mistake there are buttons at the bottom such as Clear Last Point.

 Calculate travel distance on a paper road map using a map scale

 1. Get your roadmap, blank sheet of paper and a pencil.

 2. On your map locate the Scale.
 This is typically on the bottom or top margin of your map.
 For this example, the map has a scale indicating both miles and kilometers.
 I’m going to use miles to calculate distance.
 The map has provided a 3-mile length to reference.